donkeydonki/JavaFrameworks/README.md

 After   -   spring.datasource.url=jdbc:h2:file:~/src/main/resources/spring-boot-h2-db102-sumika
 </pre>

-<b>Modify the code to enforce that the inventory is between or at the minimum and maximum value.</b>
+- <b>Modify the code to enforce that the inventory is between or at the minimum and maximum value.</b>
-- Created validationLimit() method
-    - Enforces valid inventory levels by adjusting inventory to the minimum or maximum value if it falls outside the allowed range.
 <pre>
 Modified Part.java
 line 100-106: